lreynolds188/ATechSol/docs/about/Thingiverse.md

 [<img alt="Thingiverse Preview" src="/img/Thingiverse.png" />](https://www.thingiverse.com)

-To find out more about this 3D modelling archive you can visit their website [here](https://www.thingiverse.com).
+To find out more about this 3D modeling archive you can visit their website [here](https://www.thingiverse.com).